Vinicussel/Ademir-Site/README.md

 # Ademir-Site

-A HTML/CSS based pages for a academic website that describe eletronic components
+HTML/CSS based pages for an academic website describing electronic components

-I focused on the page not braking, so the display on CSS is all "flex" (display: flex;).
+I put my focus on not breaking the page, so the CSS display is all "flex" (display: flex;)

-I don't used JS on the project
+js was not needed